wiluite/CSV_co/README.md

 supported by the environment/compiler/standard library.
 And the --date-lib-parser argument engages the special date library to improve the situation and ensure consistency everywhere.
 For more info see tests located in csvkit_core_test.cpp.

-4) Some utilities may not support composition/pipeing.
-For example, csvstack currently only supports disk files as data sources.
+4) Some utilities may not support composition/piping.
 5) csvjson does not support geometry option for right now.

 ### Statistics performance